What is an Open Platform?

 openEHR is an open standard supporting the definition, persistence and querying of structured clinical data.
 A Clinical Data Repository (CDR) compliant with the openEHR standard is a core component of our platform.

-We further information on openEHR here.
+We provide further information on openEHR here.

 What is IHE-XDS?